Children's Wind Phones

 I’m honored to share the writing of my friend and Wind Phone “guardian” Mr. Patrick Genaine, the creator of Le téléphone du vent in Villars-Burquin, Switzerland.
 With decades of experience in psychology, social work, and grief support, his life’s work has centered on walking alongside others in their most tender moments.
 After losing a child at birth, he turned his personal grief into a deep commitment to helping others heal.
 Today, through his private practice and his Wind Phone, he continues to offer a quiet, compassionate presence to those navigating loss.

-I’m deeply grateful to Patrick—for his friendship, for his contributions to our Children’s Wind Phone section, and for all the ways he helps grow and guide this beautiful movement.
+I’m deeply grateful to Patrick for his friendship, for his contribution below to our Children’s Wind Phone section, and for all the ways he helps grow and guide this beautiful movement.

 Children and families at the Wind Phone